WordPress Plugins For Managing WordPress Post Revisions

 WP Optimize

-In addition to performing tasks such as deleting redundant revisions of pages and posts and checking if the database needs to be cleaned and optimized, WP Optimize also lets you perform database maintenance tasks like:
+In addition to removing unnecessary revisions of pages and posts and performing table optimization maintenance routines, WP Optimize also lets you perform database maintenance tasks such as:

 • Mobile device friendly